Warsaw (village), New York

-Warsaw is a village in Wyoming County, New York, United States.
-It is the county seat of Wyoming County and lies inside the Town of Warsaw.
+Warsaw is a village in and the county seat of Wyoming County, New York, United States.
+It lies inside the Town of Warsaw.
 The village of Warsaw is near the center of the town in a valley.
 The population was 3,473 at the 2010 census.
 A branch of Genesee Community College is in Warsaw.

 History

 The village of Warsaw was incorporated in 1843.
 The central core of the village is known as the Monument Circle Historic District and was listed on the National Register of Historic Places in 1992.
 Also on the National Register of Historic Places are the Warsaw Downtown Historic District, Seth M. Gates House, Trinity Church, U.S. Post Office, and Warsaw Academy.

 Abolitionism

 In the decades before the American Civil War, Warsaw was a center of abolitionist sentiment and activity.
 Warsaw's local anti-slavery society was formed in 1833, the same year as the American Anti-Slavery Society.
 Several homes and churches are documented to have participated in the Underground Railroad.
 In November 1839 the anti-slavery Liberty Party was formed in a meeting at Warsaw's Presbyterian Church.
 The area sent abolitionists Seth M. Gates and Augustus Frank to serve in the United States Congress.
 An anti-slavery newspaper called The American Citizen was published in Warsaw.